railken/horizon-core/README.md

-# Horizon: Core
+# Horizon: Auth

-This is the core of Horizon.
+This is the auth service of Horizon.

-Horizon is a multi-service web project and this is the core.
+Horizon is a multi-service web project.

-The core will provide OAuth2 authentication for all services connected with it.
+This repository provides OAuth2 authentication for all services connected with it.

 What kind of service is providing Horizon?
 (What's Today, Music Player)